-Richard Green, M.D., J.D.
-(June 6, 1936–April 6, 2019) was an American sexologist, psychiatrist, and lawyer.
-His work with sex and gender minorities was at times progressive for the 1960s and 1970s, but he lived to see many of his views about transgender and genderqueer people challenged and supplanted by more ethical practices and viewpoints.
+Richard Green was an American sexologist, psychiatrist, and lawyer.
+Green was a key figure in the conversion therapy movement, focusing on what he called “the prevention of transsexualism.”
+He lived to see many of his views about transgender and genderqueer people challenged and supplanted by more ethical practices and viewpoints.

 Green’s book The “Sissy Boy Syndrome” is often compared to another classic of transphobia, The Man Who Would Be Queen.

-Green was born in Brooklyn, New York.
+Green was born in Brooklyn, New York in 1936.
 He earned his A.B. from Syracuse University in 1957, his M.D. from Johns Hopkins University School of Medicine in 1961, and his J.D. from Yale Law School in 1987.

 Beginning in the 1960s, Green and John Money collaborated on publications about transsexualism and case management for “sissy” boys.
 Green was founding editor of Archives of Sexual Behavior in 1971 and founding president of the International Academy of Sex Research in 1973.
 In 1979 Green was a founding committee member of the Harry Benjamin International Gender Dysphoria Association and served as president from 1997-1999.
 He previously directed the human sexuality program at the State University of New York at Stony Brook.